DeeptejD/JPEG-Decoder/README.md

 ```

 ### Define Restart Interval Marker (DRI)
-- The DC coefficient (which is essentially the first coefficient in an MCU) is dependent on the DC coefficient of the previous MCU (except the first MCU).
-What this essentially means is that, to calculate the actual MCU of say the second MCU, we add its value with the previous MCU's DC coefficient.
+- The DC coefficient (which is essentially the first coefficient in an MCU (at position 0)) is dependent on the DC coefficient of the previous MCU (except the first MCU).
+What this essentially means is that, to calculate the actual DC coeff of say the second MCU, we add its value with the previous MCU's DC coefficient.
+- AC coefficients (all other coeffs. from 1 to 63)
-- DRI helps us define the interval of MCUs after which we reset the DC coefficient to zero.
+- DRI helps us define the interval of MCUs after which we add nothing to the current DC coeff (then proceed normally).
 ```
 FFDD    - Marker (2B)
 0004    - Length (2B)